Divorce Hurts As You Already Know!

 I took all my vacation time and sick time and even a leave of absence, but nothing I tried could get me out of this depression.
 I eventually got help from a doctor through in-patient care before things could get worse.
 Bill Barry and Ron West, my bosses, have always been excellent to me.
-We agreed that I could not work the way I was, so I agreed to be let go with three months severance pay.
+We agreed that I could not work the way I was, so I decided to be let go with three months’ severance pay.

 He was the same man who paid to have my tattoos removed.
-The three months flew by, and my health was not getting better; if anything it was even worse.
-I recall hearing an expression once about when you feel like giving up it is like when you are climbing a rope.
+The three months flew by, and my health was not getting better; if anything, it was even worse.
+I recall hearing an expression once about when you feel like giving up.
+It is like when you are climbing a rope.
 What you need to do is tie a knot and hang on!

 Have the gates of death been shown to you?
 Have you seen the gates of the shadow of death?